barrettotte/Ranger-Lang/README.md

 # Ranger-Lang
-A basic programming language designed while studying the "Dragon Book".
+A programming language designed while studying how to write compilers.